JennaScvl/The-Impossible-Deposits/README.md

 ---

-### *Journal of Archaeological Science*, vol. 214 (2062): reviewer comments on submission JAS-62-0331, "Decoupled Manufacturing and Depositional Chronologies in the WV27 Carton: A 126-Year Evidentiary Synthesis"
+*Journal of Archaeological Science, vol. 214 (2062): reviewer comments on submission JAS-62-0331, "Decoupled Manufacturing and Depositional Chronologies in the WV27 Carton: A 126-Year Evidentiary Synthesis"*

 REVIEWER 1: Methodologically unimpeachable, which is the problem.
 I have spent three weeks trying to find the flaw the authors missed.
 The authors missed nothing.
 Their predecessors missed nothing.
 I recommend publication and I resent it.